R. B. and Margaret Lewis Endowed Presidential Fellowship in Biochemistry

 R.B and Margaret funded three endowments at the University because they believed so strongly in the value of a good education.
 They funded the R.B. and Margaret Lewis Endowment in Biochemistry to honor Margaret’s study in the field, the Edward Sibley Lewis, M.D.
 Endowed Presidential Pre-Med Scholarship to honor their son’s profession as a physician, and the Carolyn Lewis Gallagher Endowed Presidential Fellowship in Business to honor their daughter’s business career.

-R.B and Margaret Lewis wanted to ensure that others had the same educational opportunities they and their children were able to have.
+R.B and Margaret Lewis wanted to ensure that others had the same educational opportunities they and their children were able to enjoy.